rekmus/silgy/README.md

 Silgy supports https, anonymous and registered user sessions, binary data upload and rudimentary asynchronous services mechanism to use it in microservices architecture.

 Silgy requires Linux/UNIX or Windows computer with C or C++ compiler for development.
+GCC is recommended (which is known as MinGW on Windows).
 Production machine requires only operating system and silgy_app executable file(s), and optionally database server if your application uses one.
 ## Quick Start Guide
 I assume that you know how to log in to your Linux.
 If not, and you're on Windows, like me, I recommend installing [PuTTY](https://www.putty.org/) and [WinSCP](https://winscp.net/eng/index.php).